 The voltage for a long time storage shall be 3.80V~3.95V range.

-Read and observe the following warnings and precautions to ensure correct and safe use of Li-ion batteries.
+Read and observe the following warnings and precautions to ensure correct and safe use of Lithium-Poly batteries.

 Do not immerse the battery in water or wet it.